mk/clerk-px23/README.md

    [:div.mx-auto.max-w-prose.px-8 [:strong "Figure 3: "] "Inspecting A Query Using the REPL"]]])
 ```

-With Clerk, we can render the output as graphical table without the limitations of plain text.
+With Clerk, were able to render the output as a graphical table without the limitations of plain text.
 Further, we can use the Viewer API to extend the table viewer’s headings to show the translated metaschema names (plus showing the original 8 character names in a de-emphasized way so that they aren’t lost).
-We can go further still and also show the original German names when move the mouse over the headings:
+We can go further still, showing the original German names when move the mouse over the headings:

 ``` clojure
 ^{::clerk/width :wide}